 Havana, or La Habana in Spanish, is the mythical capital of Cuba, the largest city in the country.
-It is known across the world as beautiful, colorful, vibrant, and for a few decades, very closed.
+It is known worldwide as beautiful, colorful, vibrant, and for about six decades, very closed.

 You can read more about Havana in this comprehensive article about the city.